 - Front Panel-The front panel is intended to serve as a convenient user interface for local radio management.
 Most, but not all, parameters and functions are accessible from the front panel.
-(See "Front Panel LCD Menu Descriptions" on Page 32.) - NMS (Network Management System)-The NMS is used via a terminal connected to the front panel CONSOLE Port.
+(See "Front Panel LCD Menu Descriptions" on Page 31.) - NMS (Network Management System) The NMS is used via a terminal connected to the front panel CONSOLE Port.
 It may be used to configure and query every manageable radio parameter on a given network using the out-of-band Service Channel.
-The Element Management System (EMS) may be used on the local radio (login command) or through any remote radio in the network using the rlogin command. - Telnet-A standard network application protocol which provides a NMS-type interface to configure and query most radio parameters. - SNMP Network Management System-The SNMP agent interface is optimized to fulfill the fault configuration, performance and user access requirements of the LEDR radio system.
-A separate manual, P/N 05-3532A01 explains SNMP in more detail.
+The built-in menu system may be used on the local radio (login command) or through any remote radio in the network using the rlogin command. - Telnet-A standard network application protocol which provides an NMS-type interface to configure and query most radio parameters. - SNMP Network Management System-The SNMP agent interface is optimized to fulfill the fault configuration, performance, and user access requirements of the LEDR radio system.
+A separate manual, GE MDS P/N 05-3532A01, explains SNMP in more detail.

-4.4 STEP 3-Make Initial Login to Radio
+3.4 STEP 3-Make Initial Login to Radio